 We believe it is extremely important for our employees to understand our sustainability policies and activities.
-Sustainability is one of the regular topics in domestic and overseas group newsletters, including introductions of key terminology and examples of timely, relevant sustainability activities are.

-Additionally, in April 2020 we began a sustainability-focused E-learning program for employees in Japan, at a pace of one session every two months.

-Also in April 2021, we installed the Meiji Brand Promotion Leaders system, selecting leaders from each workplace to embody our new group slogan "Now ideas for wellness" and spread further understanding of our sustainability activities.

-Furthermore, in April 2022, we launched the Meiji Sustainable College as a comprehensive framework for various initiatives (online courses, e-learning, sustainability communications, etc.) as part of promoting a sense of ownership.
-Through these initiatives, we will further strengthen our efforts to make sustainability the norm for each and every one of our employees.
+In April 2020, we began a sustainability-focused e-learning program for employees in Japan.
+In April 2021, we established the Meiji Brand Promotion Leaders system, selecting leaders from each workplace to embody our new group slogan "Now ideas for wellness" and spread further understanding of our sustainability activities.
+Then, in April 2022, we launched the Meiji Sustainability College as a comprehensive framework for various initiatives (online courses, e-learning, sustainability communications, etc.) as part of promoting a sense of ownership.
+In FY2022, a total of 6,715 employees took online courses.
+Our quarterly e-learning program, which targeted approximately 13,000 employees in Japan and representatives overseas, had an average participation rate of 91.8%.
+Through these initiatives, we have worked to increase general knowledge about sustainability and understanding of the Meiji Group's sustainability activities, and in FY2023, there was a 1.2-point year-on-year increase in understanding of the 2026 Vision.
+Through these initiatives, we will further strengthen our efforts to make sustainability the norm for each and everyone of our employees.

-Our internal company magazine "Meiji Journal" for overseas employees